erithion/tiril/README.md

 ## I enjoy watching movies.
 I wouldn't mind to learn while watching on occasion

-Unless you won't have to be buried under piles of dictionaries, watching a movie in a language of the original sounds like a nice way to boost your language skills.
-Indeed there are tons of subtitles in the Internet.
-There are even well-thought websites which offer you to watch a subtitled movie and translate any word from it in one click.
-However most of them are for English.
-And even if you could tolerate an absense of the films of your liking or ready to put aside the discs you just bought until better times, yet if the site has no language you need, this site is no fit for you.
-Meanwhile let us assume that you've decided to watch a Norwegian movie.
-See how it would look with Tiril and [VLC](https://github.com/videolan) - a very powerful and popular open source video player.
+Watching a movie in a language of the original with subtitles turned on - what a nice way to boost your language skills!
+Indeed, the very thought of making your leisure time productive seems ever so tempting that it is hard to resist really.
+Only it's the necessity to look for translations of every new word is what makes the process so tiresome.
+"I wish there was a better way of watching the movie than just sitting here being buried under the piles of dictionaries", - you say.
+"There is!", - Tiril responds.
+Let us assume for the sake of the demonstration that you've decided to watch a Norwegian movie.
+In VLC - a very powerful and popular open source video player - Tiril will give you this.
 </p>
 <details>
  <summary>Click to see the gif-image</summary>